benjsicam/nestjs-graphql-microservices/README.md

-# NestJS Graphql + gRPC microservices
+# NestJS GraphQL + gRPC microservices

 This project is a [monorepo](https://gomonorepo.org/) containing a [GraphQL](https://graphql.org/) API gateway with [gRPC](https://grpc.io/) back-end microservices built using the [NestJS framework](https://nestjs.com/).
 This project is mainly used for learning/trial purposes only.